MarkRobitaille/PhaseDodger/README.md

 ##### Download Phase Dodger

+First off, I'd recommend downloading the game itself from this GitHub repository.

 1. Go to the [Phase Dodger repository's main page](https://github.com/MarkRobitaille/PhaseDodger) (note: You're likely already here)
 2. Hover over "Clone or download" and click download.
 3. Extract the zip file containing the game's files.

 ##### Download Processing

+Now you'll need to get Processing to run the game in.

 4. Go to the [Processing web site](https://processing.org/download/).
 5. Click on the download link for the appropriate operating system.